unstoppabledomains/dev-docs/login-with-unstoppable/scopes-for-login.md

 </figure>

 :::warning
 Optional scopes are mutually exclusive with their equivalent standard scopes.
 If an application tries to request both `scope` and `scope:optional`, the request will fail and throw an error.
+Applications should only request one or the other.
 :::

+## Sub Scopes

+For scopes such as [profile](#profile) and [social](#social) which encapsulate multiple subscopes, an application may request any combination of the scope and its sub scopes.
+The more specific optional or required scopes will always take priority.
+For example, if an application requests `social` and `social:twitter:optional`, all social subscopes except for twitter will be required.

 ## openid
 `optional: false`